-Whatever device you put an SD card into, you’ll need to mount it, which means that the SD card becomes readable by whatever device it’s in.
-Think of it a bit like a mini-installation, which makes the SD card visible to the device, and makes it play nice with processes and software on your specific phone.
+Whatever device you put an SD card into, you’ll need to mount it, which means the SD card becomes readable by whatever device it’s in.
+Think of it a bit like a mini-installation, which makes the SD card visible to the device and makes it play nice with processes and software on your specific phone.
 When you unmount it, the SD card disconnects from your device.

 How to Mount an SD Card on Your Android Phone